Arctic policy of the European Union: EU Formal and Informal Influence

 The EU has considerable geopolitical, geo-economic, and geo-ecological interests in the Arctic, according to scholars.
 Cooperation in the fight against climate change, increased maritime activity (new and quicker trade routes), namely the opening of the northern sea route (NSR) and access to new resources all present significant strategic potential, especially extraction of hydrocarbon resources.
-On the one hand, the EU's participation in the Arctic is characterised by an excessive diversity of sectors and policy goals across issue areas as fishing, environmental cooperation, etc., and on the other, security challenges and contradictory policy issues pushed by EU actors in the Arctic Its impact in the North will be determined by its policies as well as the attitudes of other countries, who may or may not welcome the European Union's presence.
+On the one hand, the EU's participation in the Arctic is characterised by an excessive diversity of sectors and policy goals across issue areas such as fishing, environmental cooperation, etc., and on the other, security challenges and contradictory policy issues pushed by the EU actors in the Arctic Its impact in the North will be determined by its policies as well as the attitudes of other countries, who may or may not welcome the European Union's presence.